Stuttgarter Straße 19

 Kurt and Rolf Reilinger

 The Historican Karl Kassenbrock researched the Fate of Lothar Brauers Cousins Kurt and Rolf Reilinger.
 Both were Sons of Minas oder Brother Samuel Reilinger and his non-jewish wife Juliane, living in Stuttgart.
-A short abstract about his research, below:
+We gratefully thank Herr Reilinger for his research.
+A short abstract about his research below.

 Kurt and Rolf (Roda) Reilinger – Mina Fränkls Nephews